I may earn a commission from links in this post. Thank you!

 You can even customise a plain compact yourself.
 Engrave your initial, decorate with enamel paint, pair with a lipstick case, be different!

 For me, quality of the reflection in the surface of a mirror is the first consideration, and I have no concerns here.
 Fancii use the best quality glass, with absolutely no distortion or colour imbalance.
 At 3in internal diameter you easily can see your entire face in the plain (1x) side.
 On the other is a genuine 10x magnification (as opposed to some other compacts which are far short of the claimed zoom), slightly larger at 3 1/4in.
-(If your eyesight needs something larger, Fancii make a similar compact with a 5in mirror (Amazon ))

 The second main benefit from the Mila is the natural and even lighting, perfect for artistic makeup.
 The LED bulbs have a CRI of 95 (the same as sunlight), and the ring arrangement minimizes shadows.
 Together these let you blend like a pro – no more blotches or weird colors.
 And the light is dimmable simply by holding down the power button.